leah-jala/Portfolio-Project-One/README.md

 # Go Row USA!
 ## Purpose
-While this site was built for the purpose of competing the first Milestone Project for Code Institute's Software Development Course, it was also built with a view to making it a live site to replace a Wix site I made last year in the near future.
+While this site was built for the purpose of competing the first Portfolio Project for Code Institute's Software Development Course, it was also built with a view to making it a live site to replace a Wix site I made last year.
 The related event and email address is fictional, but in the future I plan to hold such events and provide genuine contact information.

 [Go Row USA!](https://leah-jala.github.io/Portfolio-Project-One/index.html) is  designed for junior rowers in the United Kingdom who are thinking about studying and rowing in the United States.
 Many students and families feel bewildered by the process.
-This site seeks to present the recruitment process in three stages, including preparation, communication (with coaches) and the further application process once commited to a team.
+This site seeks to present the recruitment process in three stages, including preparation, communication (with coaches) and the further application process once commited to a team and university.

-The site gives as overview of steps in the process and provides curated links to useful information.
+The site gives an overview of steps in the process, and provides curated links to useful information.
 The way the timeline is conceptually organized matches the framework/mentality in which rowers train and race.
 I've tested this concept with rowing friends who immediately recognized this without prompting.

 The site is predominantly relevant to women, as the scholarship and grant opportunities in rowing are almost exclusively for women.
 You can visit the site [here](https://leah-jala.github.io/Portfolio-Project-One/index.html).